Skip to main content

 Limitations

-If Clerk is used to deliver SMS messages for your development instance, a maximum of 20 SMS messages can be delivered per calendar month.
+If Clerk is used to deliver SMS messages and/or emails for your development instance, a maximum of 20 SMS messages and 100 emails can be delivered per calendar month.

-After that, requests resulting in OTP SMS messages will be rejected.
-Other SMS notifications will still produce a webhook but won't be sent to the target number.
+After that, requests resulting in SMS and/or email will be rejected.
+Other SMS or email notifications will still produce a webhook but won't be sent to the target address.

 The following cases do not count toward the limit: